-Under the employment letter agreements, upon a termination of the NEO's employment by the Company without Cause or by the NEO for Good Reason (as those terms are defined in the applicable employment letter agreement) (each, a "Qualifying Termination") and subject to the NEO's execution of a separation and release agreement, we will be obligated to pay to the NEO, in addition to any Accrued Amounts (as defined below), (A) a cash severance payment for the applicable severance period; and (B) amounts due for COBRA continuation coverage for the applicable severance period; provided, that if in the event a Qualifying Termination occurs during a Change of Control Period (as discussed further below), we would additionally be obligated to pay or provide to the NEO a prorated bonus for the calendar year that includes the termination date based on deemed achievement of the performance criteria at target levels and 100% of the NEO's then outstanding unvested equity awards that vest based on continued employment or service will accelerate and vest as of the termination date.
+Under Mr. Strosahl's employment letter agreement, upon a termination of Mr. Strosahl's employment by the Company without Cause or by Mr. Strosahl for Good Reason (as those terms are defined in the employment letter agreement) (each, a "Qualifying Termination") and subject to Mr. Strosahl's execution of a separation and release agreement, Mr. Strosahl would receive or be eligible for (as applicable), in addition to any Accrued Amounts (as defined below): (A) a cash severance payment for the applicable severance period (as described below); (B) amounts due for COBRA continuation coverage for the applicable severance period (as described below) (subject to eligibility); and (C) acceleration of 50% of Mr. Strosahl's then outstanding unvested equity awards that vest based on continued employment or service; provided that, in the event a Qualifying Termination occurs during a Change of Control Period (as discussed further below), (x) the Company would additionally be obligated to pay Mr. Strosahl a prorated bonus for the calendar year that includes the termination date based on deemed achievement of the performance criteria at target levels and (y) 100% of Mr. Strosahl's then outstanding unvested equity awards that vest based on continued employment or service would accelerate and vest as of the termination date.
 "Accrued Amounts" include (i) any unpaid base salary through the termination date; (ii) any bonus earned but unpaid with respect to the calendar year ending on or preceding the termination date; (iii) any accrued but unused vacation, payable in accordance with the Company's vacation policy as in effect on the termination date; and (iv) reimbursement for any unreimbursed business expenses incurred through the termination date.
-The applicable severance periods for our current NEOs are as set forth below: